zabbix/zabbix/src/go/plugins/oracle/README.md

 ## Configuration
 The Zabbix agent 2 configuration file is used to configure plugins.

+**Plugins.Oracle.CallTimeout** — The maximum time in seconds for waiting when a request has to be done.
+*Default value:* equals the global Timeout configuration parameter.
+*Limits:* 1-30

+**Plugins.Oracle.ConnectTimeout** — The maximum time in seconds for waiting when a connection has to be established.
+*Default value:* equals the global Timeout configuration parameter.
+*Limits:* 1-30

+**Plugins.Oracle.CustomQueriesPath** — Full pathname of a directory containing *.sql* files with custom queries.
+*Default value:* — (the feature is disabled by default)

+**Plugins.Oracle.KeepAlive** — Sets a time for waiting before unused connections will be closed.
+*Default value:* 300 sec.
+*Limits:* 60-900

+**Plugins.Oracle.Service** — A service name to be used for connection (SID is not supported).
+*Default value:* XE

 **Plugins.Oracle.Uri** — Uri to connect.
 *Default value:* tcp://localhost:1521
 *Limits:*